gwu-cs-advos/advos_book/doc/c03_case_studies.md

 	- `errno = EINTR` for *most* system calls; when is the last time you checked for this?
 	- signals don't compose with stateful APIs, nor with **system calls**!
 	- Should use sigaction to turn off this behavior in most cases using `SA_RESTART`
+	- `signalfd` as a solution, but it carries around a [lot of legacy](https://ldpreload.com/blog/signalfd-is-useless)

+Unifying Event notification around `fd`s:

+- `signalfd` as a solution, but it carries around a [lot of legacy](https://ldpreload.com/blog/signalfd-is-useless)
+- `pidfd_open` to get process terminate requests, but what about processes that terminate before this call?
+- `timerfd`
+- ...all tied together with `fd`s mainly to fit into the same event loop

 [Tacked on and/or replaced mechanisms](https://roxanageambasu.github.io/publications/eurosys2016posix.pdf) -- discussion on the self-consistency of design